Experts warn of 'COVID fatigue'

 “We need to keep our guard up and continue to be vigilant,” he said.
 “The nation is drowning in rising pools of infection, and prevention is the only way to turn off the faucet.”

-Christian M. Wade covers the Massachusetts Statehouse for The Salem News and its sister newspapers and websites.
+Christian M. Wade covers the Massachusetts Statehouse for the Andover Townsman and its sister newspapers and websites.
 Email him at cwade@cnhi.com.